Well, its annoying more times than it's cool, let's be honest. Being tall isn't all it's cracked up to be.

 PEOPLE -

-a Bachelor's in Dumbassery, then the people who stand gawping and saying "Wow, he's tall" would graduate with honours.
+Yeah.
+People.
+Thats the biggest annoyance I have when it comes to this issue.
+I know I'm tall.
+I dont need to be reminded every five seconds by you, or anyone else.
+If there was a PhD in Stating the Fucking Obvious with a Bachelor's in Dumbassery, then the people who stand gawping and saying "Wow, he's tall" would graduate with honours.
 I also hate it when people come up to me and ask me if I play any generic sport where large people are employed.
 "Do you play basketball?
 Do you play rugby?
 Why not?" - its a bit like asking a midget "Do you get shot out of a cannon?
 Are you involved in a theatrical version of Snow White?" it's offensive.
 And I dont play either because they just dont interest me.
 Sure, I'd probably be okay at basketball, but I'm not going to run and sign up just because I'm 6' 7".
 But it seems people think that's the only thing I *can* do because of that.
-Piss off.
-I'll go play bikini volleyball if I want to.
+Pi

-e off too when people whisper to each other and stare at me, instead of striking up a conversation.
+It really pisses me off too when people whisper to each other and stare at me, instead of striking up a conversation.
 If you approached me and said "Excuse me, how tall are you?"
 Fine, I'd smile and tell you, then have a nice chat.
 But instead, people just whisper and giggle, and make me feel rather uncomfortable.

-t someone.
+People who know me well know I'm an incredibly gentle giant.
+(Hard to believe reading some of these rants, I know, but it's true) That said, it confused me during my school days that people seemed to think it a good idea to single out the biggest guy with the biggest fists to pick on.
+If I wasn't me, I probably could've seriously hurt someone.
 I think I've only ever punched someone two or three times in my whole life, and that was when they pushed a little bit too far.
 Jibes against me I can take, but my friends and family, no. I remember once I was freezing cold after walking to school in the snow, only to be told it was closed; and some fucknut decided to smash a snowball in the side of my face.
 I turned around, calmly grabbed him by the collar and lamped him so hard he couldnt stand up for a few minutes; then walked home.
 Funnily enough, the abuse stopped after that.

 In conclusion, being tall isnt all it's cracked up to be.
 Sure there are people bigger than me, but I'm not living their lives.
 I'm stuck with mine, and frankly, it'd be alot easier if people could just get to know me before thinking I'll eat their child and house.